AG630/Arnold-Schwarzenegger-Parallax-HTML/documentation/README.md

-# *A tribute Parallax to Arnold Schwarzenegger* - A User Centric Fronend project
+# *A tribute Parallax to Arnold Schwarzenegger* - A User Centric Frontend project
 ## **Introduction** ##